WikiaTeamProject/ExtractionFromWikia/README.md

 that you executed other applications beforehand at least once.
 All code is documented using JavaDoc.

 ### DBpedia Extraction Framework
 The [DBpedia Extraction Framework](https://github.com/dbpedia/extraction-framework) used in our project to process dumps is a [forked version](https://github.com/WikiaTeamProject/extraction-framework) of the latest release.
 The forked version is included as a submodule into our project.
-Note that the semantic mappings for the English language were deleted.
+Note that the semantic mappings for the English language were deleted in the [mappings file](https://github.com/WikiaTeamProject/extraction-framework/mappings/Mapping_en.xml).
 If you want to process wikis different than English and also exclude the semantic mappings, then perform the changes in folder `lib/dbpedia-extraction-framework/mappings`.

 ### Applications
 This project includes several applications which can either be run in a combined way within the [single process](./wikiaProject/src/main/java/applications/SingleProcessAllWikisApplication.java) or each application by itself which requires some more knowledge.